Powerlifting is a strength sport that consists of 3 movements; the squat, the bench press, and the deadlift.

 Strongman actually requires good endurance capabilities too; distance events, maximum repetitions, and medleys all require a level of fitness to complete.

-Yep, you read that right – it’s absolutely FREE
+Yep, you read that right – it’s only a quid!

 What to say about Taylor’s Strength Training?
 Well for one it’s by far the most welcoming gym I’ve ever been the member of, more importantly it’s like one big family everyone is there to help each other you won’t find big egos here!